-<input type="number"> will open a numeric software keyboard on modern mobile operating systems.
-Not every user can input decimal numbers into this convenient field without proper localization.
-Half the world uses a comma and the other half uses a period as their decimal mark.
+<input type="number"> element will open a numeric software keyboard on modern mobile operating systems.
+Not every user can input decimal numbers into the numeric input field without proper localization.
+Notably, over half of the world uses a comma and the other half uses a period as their decimal mark.
 (In Latin scripts.)
-Does your web application take that into consideration?
-Do the browsers?
+Does your web application take that into consideration? and do web browsers?

-Touch software keyboards, or “soft keyboards”, can adapt to the input type that is requested from the user.
+Touch software keyboards, or “soft keyboards”, can adapt to the input type that’s requested from the user.
 If an email address is requested for a login, the soft keyboard can be made to include an at sign.
-For numeric input, the keyboard can include larger numbers like on a dialpad, a decimal mark, and a minus sign.
-These adaptive soft keyboards are a big convenience to users as they do not have to manually change the views of their already-hard-to-use keyboard.
+For numeric input, the keyboard can include larger numbers like on a dial-pad, a decimal mark, and a minus sign.
+These adaptive soft keyboards are a big convenience to users as they don’t have to manually change the views of their already-hard-to-use keyboard.

-The problem with these soft keyboards and even with regular analog keyboards, is the decimal mark.
+The problem with these soft keyboards — and even with regular analog keyboards — is the decimal mark.
 Roughly half the world uses a comma as their decimal mark, and the other (mainly former colonies of the British Empire) uses a period instead.
-In computing, decimal marks are usually presented in a way following the locale of system.
+In computing, decimal marks are usually presented in a way following the locale of the system.
 However, the stored value in memory is always represented with a period.

 What does the W3C recommendation say?

 The value of an

 <input type="number"> must always be either a valid integer (number) or a valid decimal number.
 The specification defines the decimal separator as a period regardless of the locale.
 However, the value the user inputs or the value that’s displayed to the user doesn’t need to meet this technical requirement.
 The specification doesn’t define how exactly this should be handled, but suggests the following: